opatiny/chemexper-internship-workbook/variousIT/mqtt/mqtt.md

 ### CLI client

 These commands come with the mosquitto package.
 You can use them to send messages between terminals.
-If you open port 1883 on the firewall of your computer, you can talk between computers on the same LAN.

 #### Subscribe